 Creating a blockchain in finance, while appealing in principle, might be hard to do in practice while still preserving the unique features that make a genuine blockchain desirable.
 Still, the technology holds significant promise for improving the way that many financial transactions occur.

-Regardless of your thoughts on the blockchain, a great way to get started building a portfolio including cryptocurrency is by opening an account on the SoFi Invest brokerage platform.
-Using the platform, investors can buy cryptocurrency online, including Bitcoin, Litecoin, Ethereum and others, right from their SoFi app.
+Understanding blockchain technology can help investors understand different types of crypto.
+A great way to get started building a portfolio including cryptocurrency is by opening a brokerage account on the SoFi Invest investing app.
+Using the platform, investors can buy cryptocurrency online, including Bitcoin, Ethereum, Cardano, Litecoin, Solana, and others, right from their SoFi app.

 Photo credit: iStock/Eoneren